 In this study, we present a preliminary case study investigating the evolution of technical debt in microservice architectures.
 The investigation utilizes as case study the application Cloud Native GeoServer, which comprises a total of 13 distinct microservices, 977 commits, and 38k NCLOC.
 The study is primarily based on repository mining and source code analysis.
-The results show that TD evolution displays a growing trend interspersed with moments of TD stability.
+The results show that TD evolution displays a growing trend, mostly due to development innovation periods, followed by moments of TD stability, when no disruptive change is needed.
 TD variation are independent of the number of microservices and development activities considered in a commit.
 TD and number of microservices are correlated, and adding or removing a microservice has the same impact on TD regardless the number of microservices already present.

-As concluding takeaways, we note that adhering to microservice architecture principles might keep technical debt compartmentalized within microservices, and therefore make TD more manageable w.r.t. other types of architectures (e.g., monolithic ones).
+Adhering to microservice architecture principles might keep technical debt compartmentalized within microservices, and therefore make TD more manageable w.r.t. other types of architectures (e.g., monolithic ones).
 It is crucial for developers to remain aware of the potential TD they may incur in, irrespective of the quantity of microservices they modify or the nature of the development activity they undertake.
 An intuitively trivial change, such as the upgrade of a testing framework, could have a massive cascading effect on the TD of a microservice-based software-intensive system.
 While it is feasible to maintain a consistent level of TD during the evolution of a microservice-based application, an increase in technical debt may be inevitable as the software-intensive system grows in size and complexity.